 For more information about Nationwide Children’s dental services, click here.

-Homa Amini, DDS, MS, MPH, is chief of the Section of Pediatric Dentistry at Nationwide Children’s Hospital and an associate professor of Clinical Pediatric Dentistry at The Ohio State University College of Dentistry.
+Homa Amini, DDS, MS, MPH, is a member of the Section of Pediatric Dentistry at Nationwide Children's Hospital and an associate professor of Clinical Pediatric Dentistry at The Ohio State University College of Dentistry.

 Browse by Author